 Shepard sighed sadly.
-"You really going to roll over on me like that, man?"
+"You really going to roll over on me like that?"

 "Justice must be served," Garrus said firmly.

-The Commander glanced up at Tali.
-She looked back and shook her head at him, disappointment evident in her eyes.
+Shepard glanced up at Tali, who shook her head at him, disappointment evident in her eyes.
 He shrugged.
 "All right, fine.
-You want to sell me out to Miranda, I guess there's nothing I can do to stop you."
+You want to snitch me out to Miranda, I guess there's nothing I can do to stop you."

 Shepard stretched back with his hands behind his head and grinned as Garrus withered under Tali's scrutiny.

 Tali seethed in her suit.
 "You're spying for Miranda?"